ashleyteoh/reddit_twitter_bot/README.md

 # Reddit-to-Twitter bot
-A Google Chrome based twitter bot that uses Reddit API to fetch trending posts from subreddits, and post it on twitter.
-Also undergoes everyday tasks such as logging in, liking and searching tweets, and logging out.
-Made with Selenium.
+A fully automated Twitter bot built using Selenium and the Reddit API.
+The bot fetches trending posts from specified subreddits and posts them directly to Twitter via a Google Chrome instance.

 ## Features:
-- Logging into your Twitter account
+- Automated Login: Securely logs into your Twitter account.
-- Fetching Reddit top reddit posts to autopost
+- Reddit Integration: Fetches top posts from subreddits and automatically shares them on Twitter.
-- Liking tweets of your homepage
+- Twitter Engagement: Likes tweets on your homepage and searches for specified keywords or hashtags, liking relevant tweets.
-- Searching for some keyword or hashtag
-- Liking tweets of the search results
-- Logging out of your account
+- Session Management: Logs out of your Twitter account after completing tasks.

 ## Examples: